 City of Somerville

-This project is the renovation and addition to the historic West Branch Library for the City of Somerville.
-The existing branch is more than 100 years old, and is listed on the National Register of Historic Places, classified as a Carnegie Library.
+This project was the renovation and addition to the historic West Branch Library for the City of Somerville.
+The original branch is more than 100 years old, and is listed on the National Register of Historic Places, classified as a Carnegie Library.
 The Somerville Public Libraries were constructed with the assistance of funds from Andrew Carnegie.
 Completed in 1909, the West Branch was designed by Maclean and Wright.
 It is constructed of limestone and buff brick, the richly detailed cornice, entry gable with acroteria, corner quoins, and lamps flanking the entrance underscore the high social purpose of the library.

 The renderings are from the City of Somerville presentations.